-Capricor leases facilities in Los Angeles, California from Cedars-Sinai Medical Center ("CSMC"), pursuant to a lease (the "Facilities Lease") entered into in 2014.
-Capricor has subsequently entered into several amendments modifying certain terms of the lease.
-In July 2022, we entered into an amendment for an additional 24-month period extending the term through July 31, 2024 with a monthly lease payment of \$10,707.
-We entered into another amendment effective August 1, 2024 pursuant to which Capricor was granted an option to extend the lease for an additional 24-month period extending the term through July 31, 2026 with a monthly lease payment of \$11,028.
+Capricor leases facilities in Los Angeles, California from CSMC, pursuant to a lease (the "Facilities Lease") entered into in 2014.
+Capricor subsequently entered into several amendments modifying certain terms of the lease.
+We entered into an amendment effective August 1, 2024 for an additional 24-month period extending the term through July 31, 2026 with a monthly lease payment of \$11,028.

 Capricor leases facilities in San Diego, California from Altman Investment Co., LLC ("Altman").
 The Company entered into a lease agreement commencing October 1, 2021 with Altman for 9,396 square feet of office and laboratory space (the "San Diego Lease").
 The rent is subject to a 3.0% annual rent increase during the initial lease term of five years, plus certain operating expenses and taxes.
-The San Diego Lease contains an option for Capricor to renew it for an additional term of five years.
-The Company has subsequently entered into several amendments to the San Diego Lease increasing the square footage of the premises.
-Effective December 1, 2022, the monthly lease payment was \$51,444 per month.
+The San Diego Lease contains an option for Capricor to renew for an additional term of five years.
+The Company subsequently entered into several amendments to the San Diego Lease increasing the square footage of the premises.
 Effective October 1, 2023, the monthly lease payment was increased to \$58,409 per month.